MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Results

 Table \ref{tab:results} presents our experimental results on the \textsc{MultiSessionCollab} benchmark.
-Equipping conversational agents with memory enables them to learn preferences as they accumulate experience and proactively adhere to them without requiring users to repeatedly enforce them, reducing friction and allowing users to focus on the task.
-This generally results in improvements in collaboration quality: interactions become more efficient, require less user effort, and yield higher task success rates.
-We observe even further improvements when using our RL framework to train agents to capture more meaningful user preference information in session-level reflections and update memory effectively.
+Equipping conversational agents with our memory architecture enables them to learn preferences as they accumulate experience and proactively adhere to them without requiring users to repeatedly enforce them, reducing friction and allowing users to focus on the task.
+This results in improvements in collaboration quality: interactions become more efficient, require less user effort, and yield higher task success rates.

-\paragraph{Analysis across different models.} Different models exhibit varying baseline performance, as shown in the first row for each model that reports the results for a standard conversational agent without memory.
-For instance, the Qwen family tends to achieve the highest performance on mathematical reasoning tasks.
-Regardless of the baseline performance, memory helps improve collaboration quality.
-How effectively a model can leverage memory depends on their abilities to capture information that will be valuable for future interactions through session-level reflections and leverage them during actual interactions to improve user experience.

-\paragraph{RL for Improving Session-Level Reflections.} We apply our RL framework to train Qwen-2.5-7B-Instruct and Llama-3.1-8B-Instruct to generate session-level reflections that effectively capture the preferences revealed during interactions.
-After training, both models are able to leverage the memory more effectively, with notable improvements across all metrics.
+We observe even further improvements when using our RL framework to train agents to generate session-level reflections that effectively capture the preferences revealed during interactions.
+We train Qwen-2.5-7B-Instruct and Llama-3.1-8B-Instruct, which leads to both models being able to leverage memory more effectively and notable improvements across all metrics.
 In particular, while Qwen-2.5-7B-Instruct initially exhibited a $1.03\%$ decrease in task success when equipped with memory, after training, the same model achieves a $3.43\%$ improvement in task success.
-This demonstrates that the memory architecture's effectiveness depends largely on reflection quality.
-Additionally, these results suggest that the way our RL framework uses learning signals derived from user simulator behavior offers a promising direction for improving agent memory management abilities.
+This demonstrates that our memory architecture's effectiveness depends largely on reflection quality.
+Overall, these results suggest that RL with learning signals derived from user simulator behavior offers a promising direction for designing memory agents for improving user interactions.

+\paragraph{Comparison with Existing Memory. } Unlike existing memory architectures, which are primarily designed for information retrieval and question-answering, ours is designed to improve interactions with users.
+To demonstrate this, we compare against Mem0, a state-of-the-art memory architecture that stores information in a vector database after each user-agent turn and dynamically retrieves them prior to response generation \citep{chhikara2025mem0}.
+We equip Llama-3.3-70B-Instruct with each memory architecture and present results averaged across all tasks in Table \ref{tab:mem0_comparison}.